Main Players in the Neurochemistry of Emotion

 Oxytocin:

 Oxytocin, known as the love hormone, is stored and released from the pituitary gland.
 It is linked to feelings of depression when levels are low.
 Oxytocin binds to receptors in various locations associated with social recognition, pair bonding, and honesty.
 Oxytocin was initially thought to be primarily associated with pregnancy, labor, childbirth, and breastfeeding, but it is also associated with physical touch, sexuality, and bonding.
 When people perceive themselves as being closely bonded, oxytocin levels increase.
-The smell of the baby, physical contact, a picture of your partner, and feelings of trust, kinship, and support are all associated with higher levels of oxytocin.
+The smell of the baby, physical contact, a picture of your partner, and feelings of trust, kinship, and support are all associated with higher oxytocin levels.
 Higher oxytocin levels can even synchronize physiological responses.
 It's known as hormonal glue, and it is powerful in facilitating relationships.
 Studies also show that increased oxytocin receptor activity is associated with greater social media participation, which may contribute to this attraction.

 Effective ways to increase oxytocin include engaging in pleasant physical exercise, giving a big hug, or socializing with close friends or family.